axelofwar/be_community_gamification/README.md

 - `author` = included author's display name
 - `Tweet ID` = id used to track and aggregate metrics per tweet

-_TODO_: create another table that holds the users and aggregates all tweet IDs belonging to a user - and their metrics - to user

 #

-### app.py notes:

-Currently only one resposne is stored and replaced each time.
-This may be changed to preserve response history for better future answering depending on database decisions.

 ## OpenAI API Quickstart - Python example app

 Here is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 Check out the tutorial or follow the instructions below to get set up.
 This example was stripped as a starting place for this project.